Here are 5 sweet and easy crafts you can do at home to get in the spirit of gratitude for today's holiday.

 - Yarn or string

 An even prettier option is to use coffee filters instead of paper: The effect is like stained glass.
-This is the gratitude craft I chose to make with my kids!
+This is the gratitude craft I want to make with my kids Thanksgiving weekend!
 Just wait until they’re dry to write on them.

 These little pumpkins make a darling centerpiece!
 And putting them together is a fun and mess-free activity to keep little ones occupied before the Thanksgiving meal.
 You’ll need the following: